On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{definition} For finite partial $k$-nets $A\subseteq B$, we define the following. \begin{enumerate}[(1)] \item An element $a\in A$ is \emph{hyperfree in $B$} if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most two lines from $B$; \item $a$ is a line incident with at most one point from $B$. \end{enumerate} \item We say that $B$ is \emph{open over $A$} and write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$.
-We say that $B$ is \emph{open} if $\emptyset \oleq B$, i.e., if every non-empty $C\subseteq B$ contains some element hyperfree in $C$. \item We say that $B$ is \emph{closed over $A$} if $A\noleq B$, i.e., if there is a non-empty configuration $C\subseteq B\setminus A$ which does not contain any element hyperfree in $AC$.
-We say that $B$ is \emph{closed} if $\emptyset\noleq B$, i.e., if there is a non-empty configuration $C\subseteq B$ which does not contain any element hyperfree in $C$. \end{enumerate} We let $\mathcal{K}$ be the set of open partial finite $k$-nets and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
+\begin{definition} For finite partial $k$-nets $A\subseteq B$, we say that an element $a\in A$ is \emph{hyperfree} in $B$ if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most two lines from $B$; \item $a$ is a line incident with at most one point from $B$. \end{enumerate} We write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$ and we adopt the notions of \emph{open}, \emph{closed}, \emph{confined}, etc. specialising Definition~\ref{def_extensions}.
+We let $\mathcal{K}$ be the set of open partial finite $k$-nets and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
 The previous definitions extend to infinite models of $T_\forall$ as in \ref{infinite_strong extensions}.
-The notion of hyperfree element in a $k$-net is exactly as in \cite[p.
-753]{funk2}. \end{definition}
+The notion of hyperfree element in a $k$-net is exactly as in \cite[p.~753]{funk2}. \end{definition}

-The following remark makes it explicit what are the algebraic extensions in the setting of nets.
-The subsequent Lemma is then proved exactly as in the previous cases, and also establishes \ref{assumptions_forking}(\hyperref[general_algebraic_lemma]{C5}).
+The following remark makes it explicit what algebraic strong extensions are in the setting of nets.
+The subsequent Lemma \ref{Nets:algebraic_lemma} essentially establishes the part \ref{condition:amalgam}(2) of the algebraic amalgamation property.

 \begin{remark} In the case of $k$-nets, a minimal extensions $A\oleq Ac$ is \emph{algebraic} if $c$ is a point incident to two lines in $A$ or it is a line incident to some point from $A$. \end{remark}